aliwwwmo/TelegramScaner/analyzer/README.md

 - **Message Analysis**: Extract and analyze messages from Telegram chats
 - **Member Tracking**: Get detailed information about chat members
-- **Link Extraction**: Automatically extract and categorize links from messages
+- **Link Detection**: Automatically detect and extract links from messages
 - **User Tracking**: Track user activity and engagement
 - **Comprehensive Reports**: Generate detailed JSON reports
+- **Link Storage**: Save extracted links to files for further processing

 ## How to use